18 October-1 November 2017 (E041117-2) | Register for this course (opens in new window).

 Anna Schnell holds a Master in Economics and is a child rights specialist with particular expertise in the human rights approach to public budgets.
 Her work includes assisting both civil society organisations and governments to promote the realisation of human rights through strengthened accountability and transparency in public policy, budget allocations, monitoring and tracking.
 Anna recently finalized a highly participatory two-year assignment for the Committee on the Rights of the Child that led to the above mentioned General Comment on public budgeting for the realization of children’s rights.
 She also recently finalised an assignment for Unicef and the International Budget Partnership related to children in Africa and public budget transparency, participation and oversight.
 She is currently working as a researcher on the Open Budget Survey 2017, and has among other written the brief Public Financial Management for the Rights of Children and Young People for the Swedish Development Cooperation Agency (Sida).

-Tuition fee: US$ 125 (US$ 145 after 1 December 2016).
-Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
+Tuition fee: US$ 125 (US$ 145 after 1 July 2017).
+Payments can be made online with major credit cards (American Express, Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
 Bulk rates are available.
 Payments are due upon registration.

 How to register